Top 5 Amazing Mints Benefits, Uses & Recipes

 What is Mint?

-Mints (Mentha) are aromatic herbs belonging to the Lamiaceae family, celebrated for their refreshing taste and cooling sensation.
-These versatile herbs grow well in gardens or pots and include popular varieties like peppermint, spearmint, and mountain mint.
-Widely used in mint tea, mint candy, and even mint chocolate, mints add a lively and zesty flavor to a variety of sweet and savory recipes
+Mints (Mentha) are aromatic herbs belonging to the Lamiaceae family, celebrated for their refreshing taste & cooling sensation.
+These versatile herbs grow well in gardens or pots & include popular varieties like peppermint, spearmint, & mountain mint.
+Widely used in mint tea, mint c&y, & even mint chocolate, mints add a lively & zesty flavor to a variety of sweet & savory recipes

 Health Benefits of Mint